Improve the Skills of your Negotiators and Enhance your Bottom Line

 Ineffective negotiating skills cost companies revenue in poorly negotiated deals.
 They also are costly in that customers become "turned off" by the poor technique and go elsewhere, causing companies to have to look for new clients.
 Spread across the entire organization, this adds up, quickly.

-Improve the skills of your negotiators to enhance your bottom line.
+The bottom line is: improving the skills of your employees will enhance your bottom line profits.

 David A.Wachtel is the president of Hautacam Consulting, Inc., an Indianapolis based organization that provides training and coaching in negotiations and sales.